Particular/docs.particular.net/tutorials/nservicebus-sagas/index.md

 For these types of scenarios, you need a *stateful* message handler.
 Other ways to describe what is needed might include a message-driven state machine or an orchestration engine.
 In NServiceBus, we call these [**sagas**](/nservicebus/sagas/).
 In this tutorial, we'll build on the solution from the [NServiceBus step-by-step tutorial](/tutorials/nservicebus-step-by-step/) and learn to master NServiceBus sagas.

-The lessons make the most sense when tackled in order, it's not required.
+The lessons make the most sense when tackled in order, but it's not required.
 Each tutorial can be accomplished in an hour or less.

 1. [**Getting Started**](1-getting-started/) (20-25 minutes) - learn how to introduce sagas to complete the order shipping process.
 1. [**Timeouts**](2-timeouts/) (20-25 minutes) - learn how to delay processing of an order to implement the *buyer's remorse* pattern.